Bakery-style Chocolate Chip Muffins made from scratch.

 - 150 grams (1 cup) milk chocolate chips

-- Preheat your oven 200 C (400 F).
+- Preheat oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
 Grease a 12-hole muffin pan well with butter.
 In a large mixing bowl, add flour, sugar and baking powder and whisk briefly.

 - To a small bowl, add butter, vanilla and eggs whisk briefly just to break up the egg yolks.
 Make a well in the middle of your dry ingredients, add the wet ingredients, along with the buttermilk.
 Very gently fold the mixture using a wooden spoon.